vexx32/PSKoans/docs/Register-Advice.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before modifying your profile.

 ```yaml
 Type: SwitchParameter